Characters of the Soulcalibur series: Hwang

 In a new timeline depicted in Soulcalibur VI, Hwang was forcefully being implanted with the evil seed and almost transformed into a malfested by Won Gabok, a servant of Soul Edge.
 He managed to injure himself and was thought to have committed suicide.
-However, Hwang survived and was saved by Woo Soo-yun, an ally of the Aval Organization and by extension, the Wolfkrone Kingdom, including Hwang’s deceased parents.
-Hwang masters taoism for three months to suppress the malfestation from taking over his body and countermeasure any other malfestation threats.
+However, Hwang survived and was saved by Woo Soo-yun, an ally of the Aval Organization and by extension, the Wolfkrone Kingdom, including Hwang's deceased parents.
+Hwang masters Taoism for three months to suppress the malfestation from taking over his body and countermeasure any other malfestation threats.

+Hwang was originally created to replace Mitsurugi in the Korean versions of the Soul Edge arcade, due to the prohibition of depictions of samurai in media published in Korea at the time; he would be included as a regular character for all other regions in future revisions.
 During development several weapons were considered, including a zhanmadao like Seong Mi-Na's and a bladed nunchaku like Li Long's.
-Several different outfit components were also considered at this time, such as the inclusion of head and/or arm guards and an arm bandana.
+Several different outfit components were also considered at this time, such as the inclusion of head or arm guards and an arm bandana.
 With Hwang's appearance in Soulcalibur his attire was changed.
 Chinese style costumes were considered, including an outfit with an open jacket and a bandaged design with a Chinese martial artist's attire.
 The developers based his look around the concept of a traveler, implementing subtle hints such as his torn pant legs.
 Hwang appears in Soulcalibur VI, although he was not playable until being made available as downloadable content.
-He eventually learns a taoism to combine its power with his original sword technique.
+He eventually learns Taoism to combine its power with his original sword technique.